CtrlK

 Conciseness

-The content is reasonably well-structured but includes some unnecessary framing (e.g., 'When to Use This Skill' section restates what the tables already make clear).
-The tables are efficient, but the overall document could be tightened—the deduplication process pseudocode and some table entries are somewhat verbose for what Claude could infer.
+The content is reasonably well-structured with tables that convey information efficiently, but includes some unnecessary framing (e.g., 'When to Use This Skill' section lists things Claude can infer).
+The deduplication process pseudocode and severity calibration tables are useful but could be slightly tighter.

 2 / 3